Interests: Evolution, Behavior, Conservation

 This field season our research team is busy!
 Here are some of the projects taking place at this very moment:

 Costa Rica: In partnership with Conservation International Costa Rica, Dr. May-Collado is leading the project Ondas, which main goal is to document the impact of boat engine noise in coastal cetaceans.
 The project uses two models of underwater acoustic recorders to capture the soundscape of three marine habitats and online tools from ARBIMON II to catalog and analyze the information.
+For more information go to Project Ondas.

 Listen to a humpback whale singing at 2 a.m. on September 20, 2016 near Isla del Cano, Costa Rica.